71ni7e/ytmassdl.sh/README.md

 A youtube mass downloader, name says it all.
-Written as a short bash script to automate downloading mp3 files from videos.
+Written as a short bash script to make downloading mp3 files from videos on youtube faster.

 **How to install and use:**